oveddan/blog/content/posts/electronic-rituals/tarot-of-perception/index.md

 classes: ["Electonic Ritual, Oracles, and Fortune Telling"]
 featuredImageResource:
   src: "images/tarot-featured"
-description: 'My original idea for an electronic "oracle deck" would be a tarot reader that explores the interaction between tarod cards using concepts from The Interaction of Color by Josef Albers'
+description: 'My original idea for an electronic "oracle deck" would be a tarot reader that explores the interaction between tarot cards using concepts from The Interaction of Color by Josef Albers'
 draft: false
 ---